Shakugannotorch/knot_satellite_operators/README.md

-# Some satellite operators of knots
+# Satellite operators of knots
 > Warning: I believe it currently does not work for links with more than one components.

 This repository provides the following satellite operators of knots, to be used with [SnapPy](https://snappy.computop.org)